nlebeck/java-games/README.md

 ## Roadmap

-Although my rate of progress on this game isn't very fast, I'm hoping to continue poking away at it over the next several months.
+Although my rate of progress on this game isn't very fast, I'm hoping to continue poking away at it over time.
 These are the high-level things I plan to work on:

 1. *Building out a "vertical slice" of the game.* My first priority is to add some more locations, objects, and behaviors to the game.